RainerKuemmerle/g2o/doc/file-format.md

 To support the original g2o file format, we need to handle the special case of a dynamic edge.
 However, we can assume that not many files with dynamically sized edges in the g2o format exist.
 To support the original g2o format, we need anyhow to implement a custom reader for the data.
 Hence, we can handle in there the special format to separate IDs, estimate and information matrix.

 As we assume only a very limited number of files have been written with dynamically sized edges, we will break compatibility for reading those.
-This allows as a smooth bath forward.
+This allows as a smooth path forward.

 Currently, g2o can only implicitly differentiate if a edge is dynamic.
 To this end, an edge with zero vertices upon construction is assumed to be a dynamic edge.
 The same holds for a vertex.